robertbrodrecht/launchpad/README.md

 * Anything else that needs to be done to make for easy child themes.
 Child themes are currently not recommended.
   * Probably have the core theme and a child theme.
   * CSS and JS may be part of the second theme.
+  * Probably need to use locate_template instead of include.
 * Updates through WP Admin.